javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 However note that this object is not a MDB.
 It does not have the <tt>MessageDriven</tt> annotation.
 Instead it is a CDI managed bean which can have any CDI scope and can be injected into Java EE code just like any other CDI managed bean.
 When a CDI bean is injected, the lifecycle of the bean instance is managed by the CDI container.
 When the bean instance is created, if it is annotated with <tt>JMSListener</tt> then it will start listening for messages, and when the bean instance is destroyed (such as when its scope ends) it will stop listening for messages.

-For more about the lifecycle of a CDI JMS listener bean, see [[CDIBeansAsJMSListeners#Listener_lifecycles|Listener lifecycles]] below.
+For more about the lifecycle of a CDI JMS listener bean, see [Listener lifecycles](/jms-spec/pages/CDIBeansAsJMSListeners#Listener_lifecycles) below.

 ## JMS listener beans